NavrajBal/monkey-playground/README.md

 An interactive web-based playground for the **Monkey programming language** - a language designed for learning interpreters and compilers.
 Write, execute, and explore Monkey code right in your browser with real-time tokenization, AST visualization, and bytecode compilation.
 Find more information about MonkeyLang at https://monkeylang.org/.

+For more details on the backend checkout my repo on monkey-lang, https://github.com/NavrajBal/monkey-lang.
 ## 📋 Table of Contents

 - [🌐 Live Demo](#-live-demo)